Misaligned gas acquisition as a formation pathway of S0 galaxies: Results

-We compare the gas-star kinematically misaligned fraction (Fig.~\ref{fig:frac_mismerg}a \& Fig.~\ref{fig:frac_mismerg}b) and merger remnant fraction (Fig.~\ref{fig:frac_mismerg}c) for spirals (blue circles), S0s (green squares) and ellipticals (red triangles).
-In Fig.~\ref{fig:frac_mismerg}a, we calculate the misaligned fraction relative to the total number of galaxies, including emission-line galaxies and galaxies without emission-lines.
-The misaligned fraction is defined as $N_{\mathrm{mis}}/N_{\mathrm{all}}$, where $N_{\mathrm{mis}}$ is the number of misaligned galaxies and $N_{\mathrm{all}}$ is the total number of galaxies.
-In Fig.~\ref{fig:frac_mismerg}b, the misaligned fraction is defined as $N_{\mathrm{mis}}/N_{\mathrm{eml}}$, where $N_{\mathrm{eml}}$ is the number of emission-line galaxies.
-The possibility that a S0 galaxy is classified as kinematic misalignment and merger remnant at the same time is small.
-There are only 7 out of 753 S0s showing both kinematic misalignments and merger remnant features.
+We present a comparison of the gas-star misalign fraction (Fig.~\ref{fig:frac_mismerg}a \& \ref{fig:frac_mismerg}b) and merger remnant fraction (Fig.~\ref{fig:frac_mismerg}c) in galaxies which have different morphological types, including spirals (blue circles), S0s (green squares) and ellipticals (red triangles).
+To compare galaxies with different stellar population, we split galaxies into young and old population.
+We also include the non-S0 control sample built in Section~\ref{section:sample_selection} (grey triangles) in this comparison.
+In Fig.~\ref{fig:frac_mismerg}a, we show the misalign fraction which is defined as $N_{\mathrm{mis}}/N_{\mathrm{all}}$, where $N_{\mathrm{mis}}$ is the number of misaligned galaxies and $N_{\mathrm{all}}$ is the total number of galaxies (including galaxies with and without emission-lines) within a certain morphological type and stellar population bin.
+Since the kinematic misalignment can only be measured for emission-line galaxies due to the requirement of robust gas kinematics, we also present the comparison of misalign fraction $N_{\mathrm{mis}}/N_{\mathrm{eml}}$ in Fig.~\ref{fig:frac_mismerg}b, where $N_{\mathrm{eml}}$ is the number of emission-line galaxies within a certain morphological type and stellar population bin.
+The emission-line galaxies sample is only used in this section for comparison of misalign fraction and samples in other sections all contain lineless galaxies.